On the Parameterized Complexity of Learning First-Order Logic: Introduction

-In view of this theorem, we look at restricted classes of background structures.
-The proof of Theorem~\ref{theo:hardness} is a reduction from the model-checking problem for first-order logic, which is complete for \AWstar~\cite{abrdowfel95}.
-This reduction remains valid for restrictions of the input structure of the model-checking problem resp.\ background structure of the learning problem to classes $\mathcal C$ satisfying some mild closure conditions.
-Thus, to find fixed-parameter tractable restrictions of the learning problem, we need to look at classes with a fixed-parameter tractable model-checking problem.

-In fact, regardless of a whether the learning problem is hard or not, it only makes sense to consider the problem in settings where the model-checking problem is tractable, because otherwise even if we could learn a hypothesis with small error it would not help us at all, because it would not be feasible to evaluate the hypothesis on a given instance.
+While the theorem may be unsurprising, its proof is surprisingly hard.
+Using a combinatorial trick based on Ramsey's Theorem, we can compute an equivalence relation with a bounded number of classes that refines first-order equivalence on the vertices of a graph.
+We can do this using a polynomial number of oracle calls to \RFOERM{L,Q}.
+With this equivalence relation, we can implement a recursive fixed-parameter tractable model-checking algorithm.

+In view of the hardness theorem, we look at restricted classes of database instances where the model-checking problem is fixed-parameter tractable.
+Without loss of generality, we restrict our attention to vertex-coloured graphs, because arbitrary relational structures can easily be encoded as graphs.

-It is relatively easy to see that for classes with a fixed-parameter tractable model-checking problem, again satisfying mild closure conditions, the \emph{unary} version of the learning problem (where $k=1$) is reducible to the model-checking problem and hence fixed-parameter tractable as well.
+It is relatively easy to see that for classes with a fixed-parameter tractable model-checking problem satisfying mild closure conditions, the \emph{unary} version of the learning problem (i.e.\ where \mbox{$k=1$}) is reducible to the model-checking problem and hence fixed-parameter tractable as well.
 Unfortunately, the simple reduction argument breaks down for $k\ge 2$.
-By a result due to Laskowski~\cite{las92}, bounded VC dimension for the 1-dimensional hypothesis class implies bounded VC dimension for the higher-dimensional classes.
-This allows an extension from $k=1$ to larger $k$ for the information-theoretic learning problem.
-Unfortunately, Laskowski's result is not algorithmic, so it does not help us here.

-Nevertheless, our main result is that for effectively nowhere dense classes of structures, which are among the largest known with a tractable \FO-model-checking problem \cite{grokresie17}, the agnostic PAC learning problem is fixed-parameter tractable (for all values of $k$).
+Therefore, we consider specific graph classes.
+One of the most general family of graph classes with a tractable first-order model-checking problem is the family of \emph{effectively nowhere dense graph classes}.
+Our second main result states that on those the ERM problem is fixed-parameter tractable.